 The team coach will have the responsibility to identify, track, and partner with the instructors to ensure individualized development occurs.
 Of course, players and families are encouraged to utilize the services of the instructors outside of the program.

 Wasco Baseball has a lot of strong connections and we have gained commitments from former collegiate players and proven instructors familiar with training the different age groups.
-As we finalize the schedule, we will share the names and organizations partnering with us in this new program.

 Teams will play in between 5-8 tournaments with the older ages playing in more than the younger aged teams.
 Coaches and families will be responsible for identifying the tournaments which best fit their team.
 Early in the season, we may host intra-squad games and local scrimmages to get game competitive reps before the season starts.